-Fig. 1.
+Fig. 3.
 Value-Based Argumentation Frameworks

 In the second argumentation framework (b) we relate the following arguments: D justifies the mapping m_2 , since the labels of O_1 : publication and O_2 : Publication are lexically similar.
 Their super-concepts, however, are not mapped (argument E).
 Argument F is based on the fact that O_1 : publication and O_2 : Publication have mapped properties, O_1 : hasPublisher and O_2 : publishedBy, as defined in m_3 .
 F is then attacked by G, which states that the range of these properties, respectively O_1 : Publisher and O_2 : Organization, are not mapped.
-This is in turn counter-attacked by the arguments H and I. The argument H states that the mapping m_3 is correct, since O_1 : hasPublisher and O_2 : publishedBy are lexically similar.
-The argument I attacks the justification of G stating that the ranges of these properties are similar, since a super-concept of O_1 : Publisher, $(O_1$: Organization), is already mapped to O_2 : Organization.
-The argument P states that O_1 : Organization and O_2 : Organization are mapped since their labels are lexically similar.
+This is in turn counter-attacked by the arguments H and I. H states the mapping m_3 is correct, since O_1 : hasPublisher and O_2 : publishedBy are lexically similar; whereas I attacks the justification of G stating that the ranges of these properties are similar, since a super-concept of O_1 : Publisher, $(O_1: Organization)$, is already mapped to O_2 : Organization.
+P states that O_1 : Organization are mapped since their labels are lexically similar.

 The above analysis gives different, but sometimes overlapping reasons to argue for and against several candidate mappings.
-Given the two audiences, \mathcal{R}1 and \mathcal{R}2 , the preferred extensions for the union of the argumentation frameworks (a) and (b) is shown in Table 4.
+Given the audiences, \mathcal{R}1 and \mathcal{R}2 , the preferred extensions for the union of the argumentation frameworks (a) and (b) are: